myokoym/clipcellar/README.md

     $ clipcellar

-Set a text or a current clipboard
+Add a text (or clipboard) to storage

     $ clipcellar set [TEXT]

-Set texts from ARGF
+Add a text from files (or stdin)

-    $ clipcellar argf [FILE_OR_STDIN]
+    $ clipcellar argf [FILE]

-Show added texts
+Show added texts in storage

     $ clipcellar show

-Full-text search (and set the latest text to clipboard)
+Full-text search (and set a text to clipboard)

     $ clipcellar search WORD...